 Later on, he would hook up the speakers on the ceiling and playback the noise recordings at full blast when they were asleep.

-The noise was too much that the family had to call the police several times.
+The noise was so much that the family had to call the police several times.
 That’s some sweet revenge, isn’t it?

 If you are that pissed off with the neighbors, why can’t you do the same?
 Get a few large speakers and record the elephant man’s stomping and when they go to sleep, put on the recordings for your amusement.